Andelad/project-content-vault/docs/user/Key questions.md

 - auto-estimate and planned/completed time don't exist on same day.
 Should that change?
 - archive projects or groups?
 What if a group becomes a past consideration, like finishing university?
 How does that affect the timeline?
 - can a planned and completed calendar event be represented on the timeline onthe same day?
+- how far back does the timeline show?
+Allow archived groups - means timeline isn't a complete historic record.
+Allow to show archived groups in timeline?